khongtrunght/lgtm/docs/CONFIG.md

 ignore = ["package-lock.json", "**/*.pb.go", "dist/**"]
 ```

-Hidden files are counted on the status line — nothing is ever hidden silently —
+Hidden files are counted on the status line, so nothing is ever hidden
-and `zi` reveals them.
+silently, and `zi` reveals them.

 ## `[presets]`